-- (c) Use of green infrastructure and low impact development techniques for stormwater management in parking areas strongly encouraged. - (d) Curb cuts shall be consolidated where feasible.
-Cross-easements to provide shared access through side and rear parking areas of adjoining sites may be required by the Planning Board. - (e) Pedestrian and bicycle connections through parking areas shall be provided. - (f) On previously undeveloped sites, all trees 7" DBH or greater must be inventoried, and the design of the site shall consider opportunities to leave these trees undisturbed.
-The Planning Board may require alternate site layouts which preserve significant trees. - (g) On previously undeveloped sites, existing grades shall be preserved to the extent practicable to reduce necessary cut and fill and to retain existing vegetation and topography. - (h) Signs: Signs should be scaled and oriented to the pedestrian environment.
-For example, wall signs should be located in a sign band on the façade, a horizontal section that divides the storefront windows from the upper façade.
+- (d) Curb cuts shall be consolidated where feasible.
+Cross-easements to provide shared access through side and rear parking areas of adjoining sites may be required by the Planning Board. - (e) Pedestrian and bicycle connections through parking areas shall be provided.
+Examples are provided in Appendix C, Pictures 10 and 11. - (f) All trees 7" DBH or greater must be inventoried, and the design of the site shall consider opportunities to leave these trees undisturbed.
+The Planning Board may require alternate site layouts that preserve significant trees. - (g) Existing grades shall be preserved to the extent practicable to reduce necessary cut and fill and to retain existing vegetation and topography. - (h) Signs.
+Signs should be scaled and oriented to the pedestrian environment.
+For example, wall signs should be located in a sign band on the façade, a horizontal section that divides the storefront windows from the upper façade (see Appendix C Pictures 13-16).
 They should be located so as to avoid obscuring or covering façade features, including windows, doors, storefronts, building entrances, cornices, and columns.
 Upper floor signage is not permitted for ground floor uses.
-Well-designed projecting signs and window signs are also appropriate.
-Monument signs, as defined in §140-98 are preferred to other types of Freestanding Signs.
-Pole Signs as defined in §140-98 are prohibited.
+Well-designed projecting signs and window signs are also appropriate (see Appendix C Picture 17).
+Monument signs, as defined in §140-98 are preferred to other types of freestanding signs (see Appendix C Pictures 18 and 19).
+Pole signs as defined in

-(i) Lighting:
+(i) Lighting.